Rajata25072/CourseraCleaningData/CodeBook.md

 ## Measure

-The resultant compiled values are
+*The resultant compiled values are:
-'.mean': Mean of mean value from the original dataset<br>
+	*'.mean': Mean of mean value from the original dataset<br>
-'.std': Mean of Standard deviation from the original dataset<br>
+	*'.std': Mean of Standard deviation from the original dataset<br>

 ## Direction

-'.X' '.Y' or '.Z' is used to denote 3-axial signals in the X, Y and Z directions respectively.
+* '.X' '.Y' or '.Z' is used to denote 3-axial signals in the X, Y and Z directions respectively.